Blog / A Tree Worker’s Climb to the Top, Lifting Others Along the Way

 Here to Serve

-Dennis Brown riding with a crew leader on a job site in Maryland
+Dennis Brown riding with a crew leader

 Not surprisingly, Brown views himself as a servant leader, a style of leadership that prioritizes the growth, well-being, and empowerment of employees.
 Popularized in the 1970s, servant leadership aims to foster an inclusive environment that enables everyone in the organization to thrive as their authentic selves.
 Whereas traditional leadership focuses on the success of an organization, servant leadership puts employees first to grow the organization through their commitment.